Final Fantasy XIV: Shadowbringers: Story

-The Scions go to Il Mheg, Feo Ul's homeland, reuniting with Urianger.
-The Lightwarden of Il Mheg is the King of the fae, Titania, who locked themself in their castle to protect their people.
-The newly-minted Warrior of Darkness gathers the regalia to enter the castle and slays Titania.
-Feo Ul succeeds Titania as king, leading the defense of Il Mheg as night returns.
-Returning to the Crystarium, the Scions meet Solus zos Galvus, who introduces himself as the Ascian Emet-Selch.
-He offers aid and knowledge of the Ascians' true motives.
-The Scions tentatively listen, and travel to the Rak'tika Greatwood seeking Y'shtola.
+The Scions seek refuge with Urianger in Il Mheg, Feo Ul's homeland.
+Il Mheg's Lightwarden is the fae King, Titania, locked in their castle.
+The newly-minted Warrior of Darkness gathers the regalia to enter and slays Titania; Feo Ul becomes King, leading Il Mheg's defense as night returns.
+In the Crystarium, former Garlean Emperor Solus zos Galvus appears, introducing himself as, "Emet-Selch, Ascian."
+He offers truce, aid, and knowledge of his true motives.
+The Scions tentatively listen, travelling to the Rak'tika Greatwood seeking Y'shtola.
 After a tense reunion, the Scions explore the Ronkan Empire's ruins.
-Their protectors, the amazonian Viis, help the Scions slay Rak'tika's Lightwarden.
-Emet-Selch reveals Hydaelyn's and Zodiark's origin: they are in fact not gods, but primals, created by his people.
-Zodiark stopped some terrible disaster, and Hydaelyn imprisoned Him when others grew fearful of His power.
-The Warrior later overhears Y'shtola interrogating Urianger, as she can see the Warrior is being altered by the absorbed Lightwarden aether.
+Its protectors, the amazonian Viis, help the Scions slay Rak'tika's Lightwarden.
+Emet-Selch reveals Hydaelyn and Zodiark's origin: not gods, but primals, created by his people.
+Zodiark stopped a disaster, and Hydaelyn imprisoned Him, fearing His power.
+The Warrior overhears Y'shtola admonishing Urianger for his secrecy; she can see the Lightwardens' aether straining the Warrior's soul.

-The remaining Lightwardens hide; the Scions seek out "their" Minfilia's soul, which puts the young "Minfilia" at risk.
-While Thancred holds Ran'jit at bay, the Warrior and young Minfilia go to where the original halted the Flood.
-She bids the young girl decide her own fate, and willingly passes on, bequeathing her Oracle powers.
-Renamed Ryne by Thancred, she locates the remaining Lightwardens, including the final one: Lord Vauthry himself.
-The Echo reveals Emet-Selch offered Vauthry's father a deal: bind a Lightwarden to his unborn son, who will thus control sin eaters.
-After the Warrior kills Ran'jit, Vauthry flees Eulmore, hiding atop Mount Gulg.
-Aided by allies from all across Norvrandt, the Scions reach Mount Gulg, where the Warrior defeats Vauthry.
-The total Light is too much, however, and they begin to transform.
-The Exarch, revealed as G'raha Tia, tries to absorb it and then flee between worlds, knowing he will die in doing so.
-Emet-Selch stops him, ending his truce and declaring the Warrior has failed his test.
-He departs with G'raha to the ocean floor, the Tempest.
+The remaining Lightwardens hide; the Scions seek out "their" Minfilia's soul, putting the young "Minfilia" at risk.
+While Thancred delays Ran'jit, the Warrior and young Minfilia go to the frozen Flood of Light.
+Minfilia bids the girl decide her own fate, willingly passes, and bequeaths her Oracle powers.
+Renamed Ryne by Thancred, she locates the remaining Lightwardens, including the final one: Vauthry himself.
+After the Warrior kills Ran'jit, Vauthry hides atop Mount Gulg.
+With many allies' aid, they give chase, and the Warrior defeats Vauthry.
+The Echo reveals Emet-Selch offered Vauthry's father a deal: bind a Lightwarden to his unborn son, and thus control sin eaters.
+The First's combined Light is too much, however, and the Warrior begins to transform.
+As the Exarch tries to absorb the excess Light and then flee between worlds, he is revealed as G'raha Tia, a friend from prior adventures.
+He disguised himself so the others would not prevent his sacrifice.
+Emet-Selch stops G'raha, breaking his truce, as the Warrior has failed his test.
+He takes G'raha to the bottom of the Tempest, the ocean surrounding Kholusia.